-Other reasons might be that the home buyer makes cash income and has no documented income and needs time to have documented income seasoned so he or she can qualify for a mortgage loan.
-Other issues may be that the home buyer is in a process of a divorce and most mortgage lenders want divorce final before they will issue a clear to close.
-Other issues are when a home buyer does not have the necessary down payment and closing costs required by the mortgage lender in order to get a mortgage loan approval.
+Other reasons might be that the home buyer makes cash income and has no documented income.
+Borrowers may need time to have documented income seasoned so he or she can qualify for a mortgage loan.
+Another issue may be that the home buyer is in the process of a divorce.
+Most mortgage lenders want a divorce to finalize before they will issue a clear to close.
+Other issues are when a home buyer does not have the necessary down payment and closing costs required in order to get a traditional mortgage.
 By buying a home via land contract, the seller and buyer can negotiate a smaller down payment and take monthly payments for the down payment.

 Advantages For Home Seller With Land Contract Home Sales

-There are many advantages for a home seller to sell his or her property via land contract during tough real estate markets or when there are many homes in the market.
+There are many advantages for a home seller to sell their property via land contract during tough real estate markets or when there are many homes in the market.
 A home seller who is willing to sell their property via land contract normally can get a higher price.
-Land contract home buyers are not normally picky and most of them will not try to nickel and dime you on the asking price.
+Land contract home buyers are not normally picky.
+Most of them will not try to nickel and dime sellers on the asking price.

 Risks On Land Contract Sales To Home Buyers

-In the event if the land contract home seller takes your monthly housing payment and does not make their home mortgage payment, the home can get foreclosed and the land contract home buyer out of luck.
-That is why it is strongly recommended that the land contract home buyer protect their interest and it is strongly advised that both parties have real estate attorneys experienced in land contract transactions represent them.
+In the event, if the land contract home seller takes monthly housing payments and does not make their home mortgage payment, the home can get foreclosed.
+The land contract home buyer is out of luck.
+That is why it is strongly recommended that the land contract home buyer protect their interest.
+It is strongly advised that both parties have real estate attorneys experienced in land contract transactions represent them.

 Risk Factors With Land Contract Real Estate Transactions

 Real estate values change over time.
-Real estate prices do not always go up.
-As many of us experienced, nobody knew that real estate values will collapse like it did with the real estate market meltdown of 2008.
+Home prices do not always go up.
+As many of us experienced, nobody knew that real estate values will collapse as they did with the real estate market meltdown of 2008.
 With a land contract, there is a date where the land contract home buyer needs to pay off the balance of the land contract note in full.
 Most land contract finance agreements are due in 24 to 48 months.